PluralKit/PluralKit/docs/content/user-guide.md

 [https://discord.com/oauth2/authorize?client_id=466378653216014359&scope=bot&permissions=536995904](https://discord.com/oauth2/authorize?client_id=466378653216014359&scope=bot&permissions=536995904)

 Once you go through the wizard, the bot account will automatically join the server you've chosen.
-Please ensure the bot has the *Read Messages*, *Send Messages*, *Manage Messages*, *Attach Files* and *Manage Webhooks* permission in the channels you want it to work in.
+Please ensure the bot has the *Read Messages*, *Send Messages*, *Send Messages in Threads*, *Manage Messages*, *Attach Files*, and *Manage Webhooks* permission in the channels you want it to work in.

 ## System management
 In order to do most things with the PluralKit bot, you'll need to have a system registered with it.
 A *system* is a collection of *system members* that may be used by one or more *Discord accounts*.